 Bounce Back Loan Scheme

-The Bounce Back Loan Scheme has been extended until 31 March 2021.
+The Bounce Back Loan Scheme closed to new applications on 31 March 2021.
 The following is for informational purposes only.

 The Bounce Back Loan scheme enables small and medium businesses to access finance more quickly during the coronavirus outbreak.

 Business can apply for loans, worth up to 25% of their turnover, of between £2,000 and £50,000.

 The loan is 100% government guaranteed, with fees and interest covered for the first 12 months.
 The length of the loan is 6 years, with a fixed interest rate of 2.5%.
 No repayments will be due during the first 12 months, and no charges will apply if early repayment is made.

 You can apply for a loan if your business:

 - is based in the UK

 Businesses from all sectors are eligible to apply, but banks (excluding insurance brokers), public-sector bodies, and state-funded primary and secondary schools are not eligible.